AstraZeneca/chemicalx/README.md

 **Drug Pair Scoring Explained**

-Our framework solves the so called [drug pair scoring task](https://arxiv.org/abs/2111.02916) of computational chemistry.
+Our framework solves the [drug pair scoring task](https://arxiv.org/abs/2111.02916) of computational chemistry.
 In this task a machine learning model has to predict the outcome of administering two drugs together in a biological or chemical context.
 Deep learning models which solve this task have an architecture with two distinctive parts:

 1. A drug encoder layer which takes a pair of drugs as an input (blue and red drugs below).
 2. A head layer which outputs scores in the administration context - polypharmacy in our explanatory figure.